-Prize of the Minister of Health for an exceptional result in research and sciences

-Prof. RNDr.
-František Kolář, CSc.
-Jan Evangelista Purkinje Honorary Field Medal for merit in the biomedical

-RNDr.
-Jaroslav Kuneš, DrSc.
-G. J. Mendel Honorary Field Medal for merit in the biological sciences
+Prize of the Minister of Health for an exceptional result in research and developmentJan Evangelista Purkinje Honorary Field Medal for merit in the biomedical sciencesG.
+J. Mendel Honorary Field Medal for merit in the biological sciences

-STUDENTS AT IPHYS

-IPHYS PROVIDES TRAINING FOR STUDENTS OF BACHELOR'S, MASTER'S AND DOCTORAL DEGREE PROGRAMMES IN COOPERATION WITH A NUMBER OF CZECH UNIVERSITIES AND INTERNATIONAL INSTITUTIONS.
+STUDENTS AT IPHYS IPHYS PROVIDES TRAINING FOR STUDENTS OF BACHELOR'S, MASTER'S AND DOCTORAL DEGREE PROGRAMMES In cooperation with a number of czech universities and international institutions.